code-wizard91/Docker-MotorTrade/README.md

 - Step 2:

-Git Clone this repository and from inside the repository run "docker-compose up -d"
+--Git Clone this repository
+--From inside the repository run "docker-compose up -d"

-- Step 3

-- You will now have 2 running containers, run "docker ps" to confirm, remember the name of the container

-- run the following command to access the container shell, replace the "#your_app_name#" with the name of the container ( docker exec -it #your_app_name# bash )

-- Once you are in run python create.py

 ## The app is now running on your localhost on port 5000